tosdanoye/fastapi-keycloak-jwt/README.md

 Keycloak can be started in multiple ways: [Keycloak Getting Started guides](https://github.com/keycloak/keycloak?tab=readme-ov-file#getting-started).
 Here, we'll use the easiest option :-)
 - We'll use pre-configured realm and user data
-- Download the latest release, unzip and copy the data folder [import](kcdb/data/import) to the data folder in your unzipped directory.
+- Download the latest release, unzip and copy the folder [import](kcdb/data/import) to the data folder in your unzipped directory.
 - From that directory, run the command:
 ```shell
 bin/kc.[sh|bat] start-dev --import-realm`